playfulprogramming/playfulprogramming/content/blog/networking-101-udp-and-tcp/index.md

 ---
 {
 	title: "Networking 101: UDP & TCP",
-	description: 'If networking is analogous to physical mail, then let\'s take a look at the letters being sent themselves.
-Let\'s dive into UDP and TCP',
+	description: "If networking is analogous to physical mail, then let's take a look at the letters being sent themselves.
+Let's dive into UDP and TCP",
-	published: '2019-09-26T05:12:03.284Z',
+	published: '2020-03-31T05:12:03.284Z',
 	authors: ['crutchcorn'],
 	tags: ['udp', 'networking'],
 	attached: [],